 While THC is psychoactive and binds to endocannabinoid receptors, terpenes themselves are not intoxicating.
 They facilitate easier absorption of chemical compounds into the brain and bloodstream while also initiating the release of serotonin, norepinephrine, dopamine, and GABA.

-The 6 Most Common Terpenes Found in Cannabis
+Most Common Terpenes in Cannabis and Their Effects

 We know that there are six headlining terpenes found in cannabis and each offers different benefits.
-Understanding each commonly available terpene can help determine which strain would be more beneficial for your needs.
+Understanding the common terpenes and their effects can help determine which strain would be more beneficial for your needs.

 Limonene is produced in the peels and rinds of citrus fruits and gives fruits like oranges and lemons their signature scent.
 The benefits it offers include reducing inflammation, alleviating stress and depression, reducing pain, alleviating nausea, suppressing appetite, being anticarcinogenic and antifungal as well as being an antimicrobial agent.
 Popular strains that are high in limonene include Lemon OG, Trainwreck, Durban Poison, Bruce Banner, Sour Diesel, and OG Kush.